testcoder72/VimKisayollari/README.md

 #### kitaplar

-* Practical Vim: Edit Text at the Speed of Though - Drew Neil
+* Practical Vim: Edit Text at the Speed of Though<sup>1</sup> - Drew Neil
 * Modern Vim - Drew Neil
 * Learning Vi and Vim Editors - Arnold Robbins, Elbert Hannah
 * The VimL Primer: Edit Like a Pro with Vim Plugins and Scripts - Benjamin Klein
+* Mastering Vim: Build a software development environment with Vim and Neovim<sup>1</sup> - Ruslan Osipov
 * [A Byte of Vim](https://vim.swaroopch.com/) (Online Kitap)

 #### kopya kağıtları